The Difference Between Picky Eating & Problem Feeding for Kids on the Autism Spectrum

 Cries and “falls apart” when presented with new foods

-Refuses entire categories of food textures
+Refuses entire categories of food groups and textures

 Persistently reported by parent as a “picky eater” across multiple well-child check-ups

-Common issues with problem feeding
+Nutritional issues Caused By problem feeding

 While problem feeding is an issue in itself, problem feeding can cause many other issues down the road.
 Eating fewer foods can lead to consuming fewer nutrients, which can cause other issues such as:

-Nutrient Deficiency
+Nutrient Deficiencies

 Chronic Constipation